 - Risk control: Threat Modeling discovers flaws and helps calculate risk.
 This means you can prioritize mitigations and manage risk in the system according to the organization’s policies.

-- Development priorities: When risk comes into view and is calculated, it gets easier to prioritize development to first handle the highest risk.
+- Development priorities: Once risk is identified and quantified, it becomes easier to prioritize development to address the highest risk first.
 Risk becomes a factor in planning the development of your system.

 - Penetration test planning: A Threat Model data flow diagram easily shows the weak spots in your design or the points where pressure might compromise the system.
 Those are great areas to designate for penetration testing.
 In large systems, penetration testing becomes more targeted, efficient, and therefore more economical (you can save money!).